commonhaus/foundation/GOVERNANCE.md

 ### 2.2.1 Composition and Membership

-The Council is composed of elected members who are recognized for their individual contributions and expertise in the open-source community.
+The CFC is composed of elected members who are recognized for their individual contributions and expertise in the open-source community.
 While members may be affiliated with various organizations, they are expected to prioritize the interests of the CF community in their decisions and actions.

-Council members are required to disclose any potential conflicts of interest, especially those related to their employment.
-This disclosure ensures transparency and helps maintain the integrity of the Council's decisions.
+CFC members are required to disclose any potential conflicts of interest, especially those related to their employment.
+This disclosure ensures transparency and helps maintain the integrity of CFC decisions.

-The selection process for Council members aims to reflect the diversity and breadth of the open-source community.
+The selection process for CFC members aims to reflect the diversity and breadth of the open-source community.
 We strive for a balanced representation that brings together a wide range of perspectives and skills.

-- The Council has a minimum of 3 elected members: 1 [Council Chairperson](#2231-chairperson-of-the-council) and at least 2 members-at-large.
+- The CFC has a minimum of 3 elected members: 1 [CFC Chairperson](#2231-cfc-chairperson) and at least 2 members-at-large.
-- One-third of Council members must be direct representatives from our projects, maintaining a strong voice for project needs and perspectives.
+- One-third of CFC members must be direct representatives from our projects, maintaining a strong voice for project needs and perspectives.
 - **Eligibility**: Any member that has been active within the CF community for at least six months can run or be nominated.
 - **Elections**: Conducted annually, with every member entitled to one vote.

 ### 2.2.2 Tenure and Transition

-For continuity and stability, elections for Council members (including the Council Chair) are staggered.
+For continuity and stability, elections for CFC members (including the CFC Chair) are staggered.
-In each election cycle, no more than two-thirds of Council seats will be up for reelection.
+In each election cycle, no more than two-thirds of CFC seats will be up for reelection.
 Upon completing their tenure, CFC members may seek re-election to extend their service, or step down.

-#### 2.2.2.1 Resignation and Removal of Council Members
+#### 2.2.2.1 Resignation and Removal of CFC Members

-- Council members wishing to resign must formally notify the Chairperson or the Council, with immediate cessation of their responsibilities and rights as Council members upon resignation.
+- CFC members wishing to resign must formally notify the Chairperson or the CFC, with immediate cessation of their responsibilities and rights as CFC members upon resignation.
-- A Council member may be removed for misconduct, failure to perform duties, or consistent non-participation.
+- A CFC member may be removed for misconduct, failure to perform duties, or consistent non-participation.
-  The removal process includes a fair review, an opportunity for the member to respond, and a decision made through a vote by the remaining Council members or a general membership vote.
+  The removal process includes a fair review, an opportunity for the member to respond, and a decision made through a vote by the remaining CFC members or a general membership vote.

-In the event of a vacancy, the Council will temporarily assign the duties of the vacated position to other members.
-A special election will then be held to fill the vacant council seat.
+In the event of a vacancy, the CFC will temporarily assign the duties of the vacated position to other members.
+A special election will then be held to fill the vacant seat.

-### 2.2.3 Apportioning Duties Among Council Members
+### 2.2.3 Apportioning Duties Among CFC Members

-The Council will decide the distribution of specific roles and responsibilities, such as Secretary and Treasurer duties, among its members.
-This ensures effective governance and leverages the strengths and interests of each Council member.
+The CFC will decide the distribution of specific roles and responsibilities, such as Secretary and Treasurer duties, among its members.
+This ensures effective governance and leverages the strengths and interests of each CFC member.

 - The **Secretary** is responsible for maintaining records, overseeing official correspondence, and managing organizational documentation.
 - The **Treasurer** oversees the financial affairs of the Foundation, including budgeting and financial reporting.
 In cases where a Fiscal Host or Agent is used, the Treasurer will coordinate with them for accounting and financial management.

-#### 2.2.3.1 Chairperson of the Council
+#### 2.2.3.1 CFC Chairperson

 The Chairperson orchestrates regular CFC meetings, ensuring leadership in discussions is evenly spread.
 They also oversee the proper handling of [Code of Conduct reports and escalations][coc-reports].

 #### 2.2.3.2 Committees and Delegation

-The Council may establish committees to manage specific areas of responsibility.
-While delegating tasks to these committees, the Council retains ultimate oversight and decision-making authority.
+The CFC may establish committees to manage specific areas of responsibility.
+While delegating tasks to these committees, the CFC retains ultimate oversight and decision-making authority.

 ## 2.3.
 CF Advisory Board

-The CF Advisory Board comprises representatives from organizations and companies that support the CF. It acts as a bridge between the CF and the broader tech industry, providing diverse insights and strategic guidance to inform the Council's decisions.
+The CF Advisory Board comprises representatives from organizations and companies that support the CF. It acts as a bridge between the CF and the broader tech industry, providing diverse insights and strategic guidance to inform CFC decisions.

 The Advisory Board does not have decision-making authority but plays a crucial role in shaping the foundation's direction through advice and industry perspectives.
 The structure is designed to ensure robust representation and dialogue: